bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 #### Unsecure remote workspace

-The simplest deployment of the workkspace requires only 3 steps:
+The simplest deployment of the workspace requires only 3 steps:

 - get virtual server on your favourite cloud (Digital Ocean, Linode, AWS, GC, Azure ...)
 - [install docker](https://docs.docker.com/engine/install/) on this server